Skip to main content Go to Site Map

 What to bring on your first day

-• Materials appropriate to your individual practice, such as brushes, palettes, palette knives, pots, containers etc.
+• Materials appropriate to your individual practice, for example, brushes, palettes, recycled plastic containers, etc.

-• A4 plastic file for research, photographic and other hard copy material.
+• A4 plastic file for research and hard copy material.

 • Notebooks and sketchbooks.